aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-row-column-configuration/_index.md

 Configuring rows and columns gives you control over the barcode’s dimensions without sacrificing data capacity.
 This flexibility is especially valuable in **barcode generation inventory management** scenarios where label sizes vary across product lines.

-## Step 2: Setting the Number of Columns
+## Step 2: setting the number of columns

 To create a DataBar barcode with a specific number of columns, follow these steps: